dmcgits/dmcgits.github.io/mds/ISE102/week4_notes_wip.md

 ![base](assets/week4/menu_flow_base.png)
-The menu accepts 1 and 2.
-It quits on 3.
+> It's important to **get your game flow working early**.
+It reduces surprises and stress.
+We have an outline, and are just filling in details.

+This little diagram already has established the flow of menu fighter: Going to a menu, choosing options, returning to the menu, quiting.
+The challenge of structuring the program is done!

-#### Exporting our menu to C++
+### Exercise: Exporting the bare bones menu to C++

-Look at the export on the left to see storage, processing and input/output hilighted.
+Our export on the left has storage, processing and input/output hilighted.

 ![flow exported](assets/week4/menu_export_base.png)
-On the right is the very slightly altered c++ in Visual Studio.
+On the right is the very slightly altered code working in Visual Studio.

 #### Decisions
 When we get to the processing, the decisions, it can be hard to keep things straight in our head if we try to code in a straight line.
 We don't need to write a whole if with correct output messages before moving on to the second one: